imazen/resizer-web/content/docs/howto/avoid-network-limit.md

 4. HKLM\SOFTWARE\Wow6432Node\Microsoft\ASP.NET\FCNMode

+5. Reboot (iisreset may suffice, but some users have found a reboot neccessary)

 Microsoft also documents a value '2' that is supposed to use recursive monitoring and only create one FileSystemWatcher/DirectoryChangeNotification object.

 Our testing of '2' was unfortunately hindered by a simultaneous problem with IIS, so we don't know if '2' will work, or if its failure was actually IIS's web.config watcher.